Sponsor this Game! And receive Exclusive, Lifetime

 Station 2 - Has Hot Tamale and Team Flag Tag

-Station 3 - Has Nuke Walk and Sack Races (3 legged)
+Station 3 - Has Nuke Walk and Sack Races (3 legged) has now been changed to inflatable obstacle course that I can now afford due to a C

 Each station also has a holding area where teams discuss strategy as they wait for their event

 (This past year, I added filler games for students to play, while they wait for their event.
 There were no awards given for these events, but we kept track of times in order to keep the teams motivated.
 These games included a truck pull and clown races and worked very well.
-This year, 2006, I will have a filler game at each waiting area).
+This year, 2011, I will have a filler game at each waiting area).
 But, while at each station, each class will participate in a single elimination tournament for each of the two games at that station.
 Following is an example:

 9:15 am 3 graders are at station 1.
 4th Graders at station 2, and 5th graders at station 3.
 At this time, each class is competing against each other (same grade level) in a single elimination tournament for the 2 events at each station.
 Of the five teams, I will award a first place and second place for each event, each grade level.
 So at about 10:00, when we switch, 3rd grade has finished Tug-of war and Volleyball.
 4th Grade has completed Hot Tamale and Flag Tag, and 5th Graders Nuke Walk and Races.